 Paragraph 17

 Sheltered workshops remain in existence in many places as supposedly a way of addressing unemployment challenges for persons with disabilities.
-The Committee is concerned that they reflect the medical approach to disability, and therefore are incompatible with the Convention.
+The Committee is concerned that they too often reflect the medical approach to disability, and therefore are incompatible with the Convention.

-The Committee observes that sheltered workshops include a variety of practices and experiences, which are characterized by at least some of the following elements:
+The Committee observes that certain models of workshops include a variety of practices and experiences, which are characterized by at least some of the following elements:

 They segregate persons with disabilities, that is, they separate them from the rest of the society and bring them together on their own;